dinkelburg/diversdesk/diversdesk/src/content/docs/support/kohkooddivers-7ddeccba-0774-41c0-9f1a-a7f4b94e012a.md

 </div>

 - Diversdesk's top priority tickets, providing real-time insights into what has just been released, what we're currently working on, and what's coming next.
 - Your personal priority ticket list, where you can track all the requests you've made.
-(Becomes avaialble when there's pending requests)
 - Your Diversdesk environment 'My Page'

-## View Your Subscription
+## Your Subscription
-You can view current subscription, invoices and billing term using <a href="https://billing.stripe.com/p/login/5kQ14n3Ve7gkgcYcll0VO00" target="_blank" rel="noopener noreferrer">This URL</a>
+You can view current subscription, invoices and billing term using <a href="https://billing.stripe.com/p/login/5kQ14n3Ve7gkgcYcll0VO00" target="_blank" rel="noopener noreferrer">this URL</a>
 <em>Please note: You will have to login using the email you provided during sign-up to access your account.</em>

 <div style="text-align: center;">